intelxai/EXT_libjpeg-9e/README.md

 	djpeg -help

 For developers, once you have completed the installation (See steps 1. and 2. here), you can use the functionality of the package as a library.
 For this purpose, consult libjpeg.txt and example.c

+Note that example.c requires "jconfig.h" which is not part of the package and needs to be generated.

 Have fun.